Every Hoochik in Hooburg loved Hanukkah a lot

 By conservative Christian, right wing Republican, straight, white, American males

-My old man says the Woodstock generation
+My old man says the Woodstock generationand has had quite a different lifestyle from mine.

 Found a way to make this nation